RadjaPutra/twittersearch--COVID19/README.md

 access_token = '2543812-cpaIuwndjvbdjaDDp5izzndhsD7figa9gb'
 access_secret = '4hdyfnas7d988ddjf87sJdj3Dxn4d5CcNpwe'

+#this API key are not usable, u can have your own API by requesting on twitter developers.

     Go to the main() function and edit the search criteria.
 Namely, you should enter a search phrase, the maximum time limit for the script to run, and the date range for the search (relative to today).
 For example:

 search_phrase = '#COVID19' #OR SOMETHING ELSE